≪ Go to our review of Avalanche Airbag

 Here's a summary of key differences between the new Float 42 and the original we tested:

-The rest of this review reflects the original version, as we haven't been able to test the new version just yet.
+The rest of this review reflects the original version.

 The Float 42 Tech like the rest of the BCA line, features compressed air canisters in all of their Float packs.
 Compressed air has slightly lower performance compared with compressed nitrogen, but it is much, much easier and less expensive to refill.
 BCA's cartridges use a pretty standard fitting that can be refilled at most scuba, paint ball and some outdoor gear stores for around $5-$20.
 If your own a scuba tank, have a glass blowing setup or anything else that uses compressed air, you can buy an adapter from BCA and refill your own cartridges.